An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Introduction

 \section{Introduction}

-This paper establishes an infinite-dimensional version of the Kolmogorov theorem, demonstrating the persistence of a full-dimensional invariant torus in an infinite-dimensional perturbed Hamiltonian system with degeneracy.
-The persisted torus preserves its original frequency of Bourgain's Diophantine type, and lacks spectral asymptotics.
-Utilizing this result, we provide a novel finding to the Aubry-MacKay conjecture \cite{MR1304442,MR1353962} by proving that, for certain weakly coupled infinite-dimensional networks (lattice systems), frequency-preserving almost-periodic breathers indeed persist under perturbations.
-For the reader's convenience, we first summarize our two main results below; detailed quantitative formulations and historical context for the second result will be presented in subsequent sections. \textbf{[Main Result I]} \textbf{(Theorems \ref{FULLT1}, \ref{FULLT2} and \ref{FULLT3}: Infinite-dimensional Kolmogorov theorem)} For an infinite-dimensional, analytic, nondegenerate, and non-integrable Hamiltonian system, the unperturbed full-dimensional tori with frequencies of Bourgain's Diophantine type defined in Definition \ref{FULLDio} (or even weaker, as defined in Definition \ref{weakdio}) survive small perturbations, under only slight deformations while preserving their original frequencies. \textbf{[Main Result II]} \textbf{(Theorems \ref{MACDINGLI} and \ref{TH22}: Persistence of almost periodic breathers with frequency-preserving)} For a class of perturbed networks with weakly coupled oscillators:
+{{\arabic{footnote}}} This paper presents an infinite-dimensional version of the Kolmogorov theorem, demonstrating the persistence of a full-dimensional invariant torus in an infinite-dimensional perturbed Hamiltonian system under a Legendre-type nondegeneracy condition.
+The surviving torus preserves its original frequency of Bourgain's Diophantine type without requiring any spectral asymptotics.
+Using this result, we make a novel contribution to the Aubry--MacKay conjecture \cite{MR1304442,MR1353962}.
+We prove that, for certain weakly coupled infinite-dimensional networks (lattice systems), frequency-preserving almost periodic breathers do persist under perturbations.
+For the reader's convenience, we first summarize our two main results below.
+Detailed quantitative formulations and historical context for the second result will be presented in subsequent sections. \textbf{[Main Result I]} \textbf{(Theorems \ref{FULLT1}, \ref{FULLT2} and \ref{FULLT3}: Infinite-dimensional Kolmogorov theorem)} Consider an infinite-dimensional, analytic, nondegenerate, and non-integrable Hamiltonian system.
+For frequencies of Bourgain's Diophantine type (Definition \ref{FULLDio}) or even weaker (Definition \ref{weakdio}), the unperturbed full-dimensional tori with such frequencies survive small perturbations.
+They undergo only slight deformations while preserving their original frequencies. \textbf{[Main Result II]} \textbf{(Theorems \ref{MACDINGLI} and \ref{TH22}: Persistence of frequency-preserving almost periodic breathers)} For a class of perturbed networks with weakly coupled oscillators:

 or even for more general perturbed networks: